 4-week rolling average is the mean number of referrals, bookings or ASIs per week for the last 4 consecutive weeks (rolling 4-week period), after adjustment for bank holidays.

-Referral rate is the number of referrals per 10,000 population (patients registered at a GP practice) per week, after adjustment for bank holidays.
+Referral rate is the number of initial referrals per 10,000 population (patients registered at a GP practice) per week, after adjustment for bank holidays.

 Bookings rate is the number of bookings per 10,000 population (patients registered at a GP practice) per week, after adjustment for bank holidays.